esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_3.md

     return msg;
 ```

-Then add an *azureiothub* node, and set the connection string you got for your device, not the general IoT Hub connection string, but the particular one for the device.
-The one you got before for the device using the *iothub-explorer*.
+Then add an *azureiothub* node, and set the connection string you got for your device.
+Do not use the general IoT Hub connection string which is intended for managing the hub, but the particular connection string for the device you created previously.
 Finally, prior to sending the payload you must convert it to a JSON string, this can be done directly in your function using the `JSON.stringify` method or you can add a simple *JSON node* that will convert it for you.
 You will end with a diagram similar to this one:

 ![FormatPayload](./images/formatpayload.png "Payload to Azure")

 Once you deploy the diagram, you will start sending data to your IoT Hub, you will see a *Connected* message in the IoT Hub node.

+*NOTE: If you are using a FREE tier IoTHub, you might want to check the delay in the "Grove Temperature" node so you don't reach the 8K message limit before finishing the lab.*

 ---
 Continue to [Step 4](./node-red_lab_4.md) or return to [index](node-red_lab.md).